tbwrigh/twright.tech/content/posts/hello-world/index.md

 ## My Friends' Blogs

-*This is not an exhaustive list, but some of the blogs that inspired me to start my own.*
+*This is not an exhaustive list, rather some of the blogs that inspired me to start my own.*

 - [Sumner Evans](https://sumnerevans.com/)
 - [Byron Sharman](https://byronsharman.com/)